ELEVATE-Project/template-creation-portal/README.md

     cd template-creation-portal
     ```

-2. Create a Conda environment using the provided `environment.yml` file:
+2. Go to the backend Directory:

     ```bash
+    cd backend
+    ```

+3. Create a Conda environment using the provided `environment.yml` file:

+    ```bash
     conda env create -f environment.yml
     ```

-3. Activate the Conda environment:
+4. Activate the Conda environment:

    On Windows: